 4. Connect team members for coaching and mentorship opportunities

 The data is really clear on this one - women who receive professional coaching thrive at work (2).
-And for many women, mentorship programmes are vital to their success (3).
-Plus, a 2021 study found that, when female executives mentor men, it helps to remedy inequality at work (5).
-Frankli’s Coaching and Mentorship features invite people to put themselves forward for coaching and mentorship, or find a coach or mentor who can help them reach their goals faster.
-We recommend using our handy talking-point template to give these sessions structure, but, of course, you can also create your own.
+And for many women, mentoring programmes are vital to their success (3).
+Plus, a recent study found that, when female executives mentor men, it helps to remedy inequality at work (5).

 5. Combat unconscious gender bias in performance reviews

 It’s been well documented that negative gender stereotypes can creep into performance reviews (4), but there are a couple of things that HR teams can do to help make appraisals fairer.
-A Stanford Graduate School of Business study from 2020 (4) suggests combating gender bias by tying evaluations to performance.
-In Frankli, goals and key results are integrated with one-on-one meetings to make this really simple.
-The study also suggests providing reviewers with clear criteria for evaluating employees, which can be quickly done using Frankli’s performance review talking point templates.
+A Stanford Graduate School of Business study from 2020 (4) suggests combating gender bias by tying evaluations to performance, and providing reviewers with clear criteria for evaluating employees.

 7. Make successful women more visible in your organisation